.

 Koehler, Ludwig & Walter Baumgartner – Lexicon in Veteris Testamenti Libros (1953; Brill, 1958)

 In this scholarly work, first German definitions are given of the Hebrew word, then English.
-The more recent four volume, and then two volume, The Hebrew and Aramaic Lexicon of the Old Testament was a translation and updating of this work.
+The more recent four volume, and then two volume, The Hebrew & Aramaic Lexicon of the Old Testament was a translation and updating of this work.

 Klein, Ernest – A Comprehensive Etymological Dictionary of the Hebrew Language for Readers of English (University of Haifa, 1987)